 At times you may, for some reason, find that your Outlook, Hotmail or Microsoft account has been suspended.
-This usually occurs when the Hotmail team that your mail account has been compromised or is being misused by someone to send out a lot of junk mail.
-In such an eventuality, you may find that you are locked out of your own Live account, and you may see the following message, instead of your familiar Inbox.
+This usually occurs when Microsoft feels that your mail account has been compromised or is being misused by someone to send out a lot of junk mail.
+In such an eventuality, you may find that you are locked out of your own email account, and you may see the following message, instead of your familiar Inbox.

 Incidentally, you may click on these images to see them in a larger size.
 Moreover, the images you see may be different, but the procedure remains more or less the same.

 Here you can verify that you own this account by two methods.
 You can ask Microsoft to send you a verification code by mail to your alternate email Id or SMS it to your mobile number.

 Microsoft has also introduced two kinds of proofs for account recovery.
 You can now link up your Hotmail account to your PC as also to your mobile phone for enhanced security.
 You also want to follow some of these Hotmail Sign In tips in the future.

 If any of you were reading this post for information purposes haven’t yet set these, you might want to set them right away via your Account Settings.

 I had my account blocked.
 Maybe it was because the Microsoft Store India database was compromised recently and in all its prudence, Microsoft decided to block all the mail IDs or maybe there was some other reason; I have no idea.
 But the fact remained that it was blocked!

 I opted for the Send to mobile phone option and waited.
 When I had not received the verification code for over a half-hour, I opted for the Send to alternate mail ID option.
 I received the verification code in a minute!
 So you may decide which option you want to go with, in case you have both of them registered.